This printable reading log includes:

 A reading log is a great way to help children develop a life-long habit and is one of the best summer activities to sharpen developing brains.
 If you are setting goals, the recommended minimum for reading is 20 minutes a day.

-We also have a fun writing journal printable to keep kids writing throughout the summer.
+Use this fun writing journal printable to keep kids writing throughout the summer.
 The journal printable can also be used as a reading activity.
 A child can illustrate a scene from the book and record a sentence or two about their thoughts on what they have read.
+The journal printable compliments the reading log so nicely!

 (* contains affiliate links)